-4.4.
-After concluding the recording, use the semi-automatic template matching algorithm Osort and follow the steps described in and to identify putative single neurons.
-Assess the quality of the sorting before moving to further analysis .

-4.5.
-Because the acquisition and eye tracking systems run on different clocks, use the behavioral log file to find the alignment timestamp for electrophysiology recording and eye tracking.
-Match the triggers from electrophysiology recording and eye tracking before proceeding to further analysis.
-Extract segments of data according to timestamps and analysis windows separately for electrophysiology recording and eye tracking.

-4.6.
-To analyze the correlation between spikes and behavior, consider only single units with an average firing rate of at least 0.2Hz (entire task).
-Align trials to stimulus onset or button press for trial analysis, and align fixations to fixation onset for fixation analysis.
-Compute average firing rates (PSTH) by counting spikes across all trials in consecutive 250 ms bins, and across all fixations in consecutive 50 ms bins.
-Use two-tailed t-test at P < 0.05 for pairwise comparisons between conditions.
-Use Bonferroni correction to account for multiple comparisons when comparing group PSTH.

-4.7.
-Lastly, to confirm electrode positions, use post-implantation structural MRIs to verify target locations (see ).

-5. Eye tracking and analysis
+4. Eye tracking

-5.1.
-Use the remote non-invasive infrared Eyelink 1000 system (SR Research, Canada).
-Start the Eyelink software.
-Because it is a head-free system, place the sticker from Eyelink on the patient forehead so that the eye tracker can adjust for head movement.
+4.1.
+Start the eye tracking software.
+Because it is a head-fixation free system, place the sticker on the patient’s forehead so that the eye tracker can adjust for head movements.

-5.2.
-Adjust the distance and angle between the eye tracker and patient so that target marker, head distance, pupil, and corneal reflection (CR) are all good (as shown in green in the Eyelink software; Figure 2 shows a good example camera setup screen).
-Click on the eye to be recorded and set the sampling rate to be 500Hz.
+4.2.
+Adjust the distance and angle between the eye tracker and patient so that the target marker, head distance, pupil, and corneal reflection (CR) are marked as ready (as shown in green in the eye tracking software; Figure 2 shows a good example camera setup screen).
+Click on the eye to be recorded and set the sampling rate to 500Hz.

+4.3.
 Use the auto-adjustment of pupil and CR threshold.
 For patients wearing glasses, adjust the position and/or angle of the illuminator and camera so that reflections from the glass will not interfere with pupil acquisition.

-5.3.
+4.4.
 Calibrate the eye tracker with the built-in 9-point grid method at the beginning of each block.
-The eye positions (shown as “+”) should register nicely as a 9-point grid.
+Confirm that eye positions (shown as “+”) register nicely as a 9-point grid.
 Otherwise, redo calibration.

-5.4.
+4.5.
 Accept the calibration and do validation.
 Accept the validation if the maximal validation error is < 2° and the average validation error is < 1°.
 Otherwise, redo validation.